In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 - Pay-per-click (PPC) ad research (If you need an SEO software with PPC data, check out SEMrush)

-- While it may be available for a while longer, Moz is selling their social media analysis tool (Followerwonk)
+- While it will be available for a while longer, Moz sold Followerwonk, their social media analysis tool

 Each section has corresponding reports and analytics.